tangobattle/patches/README.md

 ## Submitting a patch

 Each patch is placed in its own directory in this repository, with a uniquely identifying name for it.
-A patch must contain a valid `info.toml` file, as well as versioned patch files (`.bps` or `.ips`).
+A patch must contain a valid `info.toml` file, as well as versioned patch files (`.bps` only).

 ### `info.toml`